Our regular season shows generally run Tuesday – Sunday, with no show on Monday. Times for our all regular performances run as follows:

 To enhance the experience at Alhambra Theatre & Dining, we have outlined our ticketing and admission policies at the following link – Theater Policies

 These policies are in place as a courtesy to you and to our performers.
-Your ticket purchase and attendance indicates that you accept and will adhere to the Alhambra Theater & Dining’s policies.
+Your ticket purchase and attendance indicate that you accept and will adhere to the Alhambra Theater & Dining’s policies.